Advertisement

-The Worcester City Discretionary Welfare Assistance Scheme (DWAS) is intended to assist vulnerable low income Worcester households in crisis who need assistance with the cost of food or white goods.
+The Worcester City Discretionary Welfare Assistance Scheme is intended to assist vulnerable low-income Worcester households who are in need of assistance with the cost of food, energy, white goods or other essential items.

 Type of Support